redFrik/udk16-Immersive_Technologies/udk161110/README.md

 * set the transform scale to  x 5, y 1, z 5 in the plane inspector
 * optionally set the transform y rotation to 180 in the plane inspector
 * select add component at the bottom of the plane inspector
-* select new script and call it something (here 'webcam')
+* select new script, make sure language is set to javascript and call it something (here 'webcam')
+* your scene should now look like this...

 ![webcam](01webcam.png?raw=true "webcam")

-* doubleclick the script to open it in mono develop
+* doubleclick the script under assets to open it in mono develop
 * add the following code...

 ```javascript